 Ph.D., Rutgers University

 Robert Mensel is Professor of Law at St. Thomas University School of Law.
 He received his law degree from the University of Pennsylvania School of Law, after receiving a B.A. in English Literature from Wesleyan University.
 He also holds M.A. and Ph.D. degrees in U.S. History from Rutgers University.
-He is an elected member of the American Law Institute, and has twice been professor of the year at the law school.
+He is an elected member of the American Law Institute and has been named professor of the year three times at the law school.
 He writes in the field of Nineteenth Century American legal history.
 He teaches Legal History, Torts I and II, Conflict of Laws, and other courses.

 - Jurisdiction in Nineteenth Century International Law and Its Meaning in the Citizenship Clause of the Fourteenth Amendment, 32 ST. LOUIS UNIVERSITY PUBLIC LAW REVIEW 329 (2013).

 - From College to the Clinic: Five Proposals to Bridge the Skills Gaps, 2011 TRENDS IN EDUCATION AND THE LAW 105 (2011)(Essay)

 - Nothings into Something: Intrinsic Value and Counterfeit Money in Antebellum Law and Culture, 37 OHIO NORTHERN LAW REVIEW 111 (2011)

 - The Antiprogressive Uses of Privacy in the Federal Courts, 1860-1937, 3 FEDERAL COURTS LAW REVIEW 109 (2009)(Symposium Article)